AnChiLuo/RetinaLayerGauge/README.md

 # Retina-layer-Gauge
 **RetinaGauge** is an ImageJ tool designed for retina layer thickness measurement.
 By integrating **boundary restoration** and **automated edge verification**, it overcomes segmentation limitations, complemented by an interactive GUI for anatomical boundary editing and targeted layer measurement.
 ## Problem & Motivation：
-As the extension of the central nervous system, the retina provides valuable structural information for studying neuroinflammation and neurodegenerative disease.
+As an extension of the central nervous system, the retina provides valuable structural information for studying neuroinflammation and neurodegenerative diseases.
 Among various structural quantification metrics, layer thickness is one of the most widely used indicators.
 However, accurate thickness measurement in histological sections remains challenging due to sample damage, discontinuous cellular distributions, and staining artifacts.
 RetinaGauge was developed to restore anatomically accurate retinal layer boundaries, increasing the reliability of measurements.
 ## Method Overview
-RetinaGauge estimates retinal layer thickness by reconstructing anatomically plausible layer boundaries basedon segmentated nuclear mask.
-The workflow consist of  five major steps:
+RetinaGauge estimates retinal layer thickness by reconstructing anatomically plausible layer boundaries based on a segmentated nuclear mask.
+The workflow consists of  five major steps:
-1. **Nuclear Mask Extraction**-Extract the nuclear region within the retinal layer.
+1. **Nuclear Mask Extraction** - Extract the nuclear region within the retinal layer.
-2. **Mask Reconstruction-Restore** continuous layer boundaries from fragmented structures.
+2. **Mask Reconstruction Restore** - continuous layer boundaries from fragmented structures.
-3. **Boundary Review & Region Selection**-Interactively refine reconstructed boundaries and select the target region.
+3. **Boundary Review & Region Selection** - Interactively refine reconstructed boundaries and select the target region.
-4. **Centerline Analysis**-Extract Centerline and perform normal valdiation and purning.
+4. **Centerline Analysis**-Extract Centerline and perform normal validation and pruning.
 5. **Thickness Measurement**-Measure the local thickness along the validated centerline and generate quantitative outputs.
 <img width="1696" height="462" alt="WorkFlow" src="https://github.com/user-attachments/assets/3a3e719b-e2e4-4007-ab9c-ed736101606a" />
 <p align="center"><em><b>Figure 1.
 RetinaGauge workflow for retinal layer thickness measurement.</b></em></p>

-## Step-by-step demo
+## Step-by-step Demo
-### Step 1: Launch the tool
+### Step 1: Launch the Tool
 1. Open Fiji
 2. Go to `Plugins > Macros > Run...`
 3. Select `RetinaLayerGauge_architecture_v6_Github.groovy`
 4. Run > Run or use Ctrl+R (⌘+R on macOS)
-### Step 2: Input image & options
+### Step 2: Input Image & Options
-1. Select images for each dataset by using <kbd>Browse</kbd> on the pop-out dialog (Fig. 2).
+1. Select images for each dataset by using <kbd>Browse</kbd> on the pop-up dialog (Fig. 2).
-2. Set the scale factor if need (Fig 2.).
+2. Set the scale factor if needed (Fig. 2).
 <p align="left">
   <img src="docs/Fig2Loadimg.jpg" width="350">
 </p>